MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2017-02-09-Work-in-Prog.md

 ## Theophrastus
 ![alt text](https://MichaelSongAGradStudent.github.io/images/Theophrastos.jpg "Theophrastus")
+Forms, practical uses such as wood and medicine.
+The aestetics of Form; organization of Forms.

 ## Ray and Tournefort

 ## Linnaeus
-![alt text](https://MichaelSongAGradStudent.github.io/images/Linne.jpg "Linnaeus' System")
+![alt text](https://MichaelSongAGradStudent.github.io/images/Linne.jpg "Linnaeus' System") Forms, Genesis, aestetics of the Garden; the naming of Forms. scala naturae

 ## The French Critics
+Buffon

 ## 20th Century nomeclature